DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Related Work

 \subsection{Research Gap}

 \cref{tab:method_comparison} compares the characteristics of existing methods.
-Current approaches exhibit three fundamental limitations that motivate our work: First, detection methods struggle with scale disparity between rotation and translation parameters while failing to properly handle their coupling effects.
-Second, the ambiguity in eigenvector correspondence prevents accurate characterization of degeneracy patterns in physical motion space.
-Third, existing mitigation methods face a trade-off between stability and information preservation, either discarding valuable information through truncation or applying uniform penalties that affect well-constrained dimensions.
-Most critically, current approaches treat detection and mitigation as separate, disconnected steps, lacking a unified framework that maintains the physical integrity of the optimization problem while providing targeted stabilization.
-Our work addresses these challenges through an integrated approach combining Schur complement decomposition for scale-aware subspace analysis (\cref{sec:accurate_detection}), principal direction alignment for unambiguous physical characterization (\cref{sec:principled_alignment}), and a solver for targeted stabilization without information loss (\cref{sec:diagnosis_driven_pcg}).
+Current approaches exhibit three fundamental limitations that motivate our work. {First, detection methods struggle with the scale disparity and coupling effects between rotation and translation parameters, leading to unreliable detection.
+Second, the \textit{eigen-basis misalignment} prevents accurate characterization of degeneracy patterns in the physical motion space.
+The lack of explicit alignment between abstract eigenvectors and physical parameter axes renders the detected degeneracies difficult to interpret and utilize for navigation decisions.
+Third, existing mitigation methods typically stabilize ill-conditioning by regularizing.
+While this can improve numerical stability, it inherently induces a trade-off between stability and faithfulness to the original least-squares problem.
+Most critically, current detect–then–mitigate pipelines lack an explicit characterization module that bridges spectral detection and mitigation design.
+Our work addresses these challenges through an integrated detect–characterize–mitigate framework combining \textit{Schur complement} decomposition for structure-aware subspace analysis (\cref{sec:accurate_detection}), principal direction alignment for physical characterization (\cref{sec:principled_alignment}), and a targeted stabilization solver based on structure-aware spectral preconditioning (\cref{sec:targeted_mitigation}).}